 “If you look at any Little League baseball game in any town in America, you can find a 12- or 13-year-old kid that can throw 60 or 70 miles per hour on the mound at that game,” he said in a video produced by George Washington University.
 “And that to me is really remarkable performance.
 It’s what we all are capable of doing as opposed to the best athletes among us.”
 How do we go from a few talented-trained and practiced kids to WE ALL?

 Our arms act like small catapults, Lieberman said in a video from Harvard University.
 When the pitch starts, the player twists his torso to the side, causing his arm to draw as far back as he can.
 That motion creates and stores the elastic energy needed to launch the ball, Lieberman said.
-No one is born being able to do this; why ignore training and practice and necessary talent?
+No one is born being able to do this; why ignore training and practice and peculiar talent?

 “We’re the only creature in the world that can throw really hard and really fast at the same time,” Lieberman said — and we do it pretty accurately.
 “When you throw, you cock your arm back, and when you do that you’re stretching, basically loading your upper arm like a catapult or a sling.
 And what we discovered is about half the energy you impart to a ball or a spear when you throw it comes from that elastic energy storage.”
 Nice physio-biology – but who is “you”?
-Not females, who have different anatomy to males.
+Not females, who have a different throwing style to males.
 Hence the pejorative “You throw like a girl.”

 But of course: Male scientists never consider that females are intrinsic to human evolution: instead, females (if even noticed) were merely hanging around popping out (male babies) over the previous 2 million years, watching males evolve into Homo sapiens.
 How nice of them to let us tag along.